Project type: Efficient cook stoves

 The stoves use 40-50 per cent less firewood and are made by local stove artisans using locally available materials.
 They save households money and the time required for collecting firewood.
 In addition, the superior, more efficient combustion process significantly improves the air quality within the home, thus helping to reduce respiratory disorders specially of women and children.

-The myclimate climate protection financing also flows through Tembea into educating local stove artisans in the production and installation of the efficient stoves, training households to use and maintain them correctly, and into campaigns to raise awareness among the population regarding the subjects of renewable energies and energy-efficiency.
+The money from the carbon credits also ﬂows through Tembea into educating local stove artisans in the production and installation of the eﬃcient stoves as well as into , training households by field officers to use and maintain the stoves correctly.
+Additionally, , and into campaigns are being financed to raise awareness among the population regarding the subjects of climate change, renewable energies and energy-eﬃciency.

 Find out how myclimate reports these SDGs in our FAQ.